National Advertising Division (NAD)

 All challenges, including any supporting documentation, must be submitted in duplicate hard copy and in an electronic format (including evidentiary exhibits when possible.)
 To help ensure a timely review, challengers should strive to limit the length of their submissions to 20 double-spaced typewritten pages (excluding evidentiary exhibits) and limit the number of issues raised in a challenge to those that are the most significant.

-All challenges made by companies and/or competitors shall be filed together with a check (see below for amount), made payable to the Council of Better Business Bureaus, Inc., as a filing fee to help defray some of the administrative costs associated with the advertising review process.
+All challenges made by companies and/or competitors shall be filed together with a check (see below for amount), made payable to the BBB National Programs, Inc., as a filing fee.

 The filing fee shall be accompanied by a statement indicating the category into which the challenger’s revenues fall.
 In the case of a challenge filed by a subsidiary, the filing fee is determined by the gross annual revenue of the parent company.